nickvsnetworking/pyhss/README.md

 ## Statistics

-If enabled, statistics are collected across threads using Redis.
+Historically stats were collected through Redis counters and exposed via an SNMP service.

-These keys and values are then able to be read by an SNMP service - ``tools/snmp_service.py`` to expose these values to be read by an external NMS such as LibreNMS or Nagios.
+Support for Prometheus has now been added and this is the way that stats generation will be handled going forward.

-More info about monitoring the system is available in [SNMP Readme](docs/monitoring.md).
+More info about the legacy monitoring the system is available in [SNMP Readme](docs/monitoring.md).

 ## About

-This software was written to address the limted options of free or lightweight HSS platforms out there, particularly those implimenting IMS HSS functionality.
+This software was written to address the limited options of free or lightweight HSS platforms out there, particularly those implementing IMS HSS functionality.

 It is now deployed by several mid-tier operators, private LTE networks and lab networks worldwide.